The CASPer test is a fast-paced, situational judgement test compromising of 12 scenarios in 75 min. To do your best you must:

 - Understand the type of issues/dilemmas that are often raised on the test

 Despite what many people may think, it is entirely possible to study for the CASPer test.
 Through understanding and practicing for the CASPer test, we can train ourselves to quickly digest information and determine an appropriate response to ethical and moral problems.
-Here are 8 tips to keep in mind when preparing for and writing the CASPer test:
+Here are 8 tips on how to prepare for the CASPer test:

 CASPer Tip 1: Make sure you Understand the Scenario

 Understanding the scenario is critical to writing an appropriate response.
 If you misunderstand the scenario your answer will be off-topic and your score will not be your best.
 In the CASPer test, 8 of the 12 scenarios are video-based.
 As the video plays (you can not rewatch it!) keep an open mind, do not make any assumptions, and take note of what actually happens in the scenario.
 The other 4 scenarios, which are text-based, should be read at least twice.

 CASPer Tip 2: Read all Questions and Answer the Easiest one First